A model of interaction semantics: Discussion

 \section{Discussion}

-The aim of this article was to delineate a theory of interaction semantics and en passant provide a concrete understanding of the meaning of characters within an interaction.
-Its key idea was to apply the mathematical concept of meaning, which was developed to provide meaning to formal expressions, to interactions.
+The aim of this article was to delineate a model of interaction semantics and en passant provide a concrete understanding of the meaning of characters within an interaction.

+Its key idea was to apply the mathematical concept of meaning, as it was developed to provide meaning to formal expressions, to interactions.
 I therefore argue that with the same intuition as we talk about the semantics of a formal language we can talk about the meaning of an interaction.
-The state functions of the participants of an interaction became the assignments and to acquire the necessary interpretation function, we had to augment the nondeterministic transition relation of the interaction with an additional input alphabet, the decisions.

-Just assume for a moment, that this approach is complete nonsense and thus would not contribute even the smallest grain to our comprehension of the meaning of meaning --- Would it be irrelevant?
-For sure, we can assume that reading it would then leave the capacity of any esteemed reader to say something meaningful completely invariant.
-So, despite of being nonsense, it would enfold a certain significance by then serving as a good example for the delightful fact, that we do not have to comprehend the meaning of meaning correctly to say something else meaningful.

-Have I met all the requirements I listed in my introduction any ''good'' theory of interaction semantics should fulfill?

-First, it is not only consistent with the model of information transport and processing, but essentially depends on it.
-The idea to name the value of physical states by names whose only characteristic is to make them distinguishable is one of the key elements of my construct.
-It in fact paved the way to use the approach of formal semantics to define the semantics of an interaction in terms of a GIF.

-Thereby the concept of meaning of an exchanged character could be quite naturally identified in our technical description of interactions and also the relation of equal meaning and compositional meaning of two such characters.
-The transition relation of the GIF became the ''interpretation context''.

-The semantics of an interaction remains invariant against any renaming of the I/O-characters as long as their coupling function and thereby its consisteny is conserved.
-In fact, the characters are part of out description language we have to use to express our interaction model.

-What could be possible consequences of this theory of interaction semantics?
-First it suggests a very tight conceptual connection between system theory with its delineations of borders between different parts of the world, information theory with its focus on distinguishability and its distinction between information transport and processing, my theory of interaction with its emphasis on state and nondeterminism, and the concepts of decisions leading to a theory of interaction semantics and further to game theory.
-We can say that by introducing decisions to our interactions we intentionally isolate the roles of all interacting systems of interest from the rest of the world, necessary to attribute meaning.

-This approach suggests a special role of our decision making capabilities for us, attributing meaning within our interaction.
-In a well defined interaction, modelled by a consistent GIF, the receiver has the opportunity to decide in a predefined frame about the meaning of a received character.
-A GIF is consistent if all allowed decision sequences are accepted or fullfil the GIF.
-However, in real life with free decisions, we additionally have to use our decisions to stick to the rules of the game -- or deviate from them.
-Hence, in natural interactions, we constantly have to asure ourselves whether our assumed context of our interpretation is still valid.